 Something to Sing About (September 30, 1937)

-Released on September 30, 1937: A famous New York band leader heads to Hollywood to make a movie and become a star, but it may destroy his relationship with his torch-singer girlfriend.
+Released on September 30, 1937: (running time 1 hour and 27 minutes) A famous New York band leader heads to Hollywood to make a movie and become a star, but success may destroy his relationship with his torch-singer girlfriend.

 Produced by Zion Myers